Byron Buxton Player Props: Twins vs. Athletics

-After hitting .222 with a double, two home runs, four walks and seven RBI in his past 10 games, Byron Buxton and the Minnesota Twins face the Oakland Athletics (who will start Hogan Harris) at 7:07 PM ET on Saturday.
+The Minnesota Twins and Byron Buxton (.250 slugging percentage over his past 10 games, including one homer), take on starting pitcher JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Sunday at 4:07 PM ET.

-He had a hitless showing in his last game (0-for-4 with an RBI) against the Athletics.
+In his most recent game he had a hitless showing (0-for-4 with an RBI) against the Athletics.

 Byron Buxton Game Info & Props vs. the Athletics